 State-run rehab clinics will require you to submit a paper application to your relevant council.
 This is typically a lengthy process, and you could wait up to 12-months to merely to discover that you are illegible for funding.

 Following the completion of your call to Rehab 4 Addiction, you will be in a far better position when it comes to selecting drug and alcohol rehab in Solihull that’s right for your needs.
 We recommend treatment that’s either free or highly affordable.
 We also ensure you avoid selecting a treatment provider that’s poorly suited to your needs.

-At Rehab 4 Addiction, experience has taught us that residential rehab treatment is superior to outpatient programmes.
+At Rehab 4 Addiction, experience has taught us that residential rehab treatment may be more suitable to outpatient programmes for those suffering from complex care needs.
 Why?
 Because when you begin treatment at a residential facility, you are locked away from temptation and bad influences that you are otherwise exposed to when you undergo an outpatient treatment programme.

 Furthermore, residential rehab offers round-the-clock medical care.
 This medical care is vitally important if you must undergo a clinic detox.
 Many substances are physically as well as psychologically addictive.
 This means you may experience physical and often deadly withdrawal symptoms when you initially stop taking drugs or alcohol.